kitschpatrol/yanki-connect/readme.md

 <!-- short-description -->

-**A fully-typed Anki-Connect API client.**
+**A fully-typed AnkiConnect API client.**

 <!-- /short-description -->

 ## Overview

-Yanki Connect exists to streamline development of JavaScript and TypeScript applications that use Alex Yatskov's [Anki-Connect](https://ankiweb.net/shared/info/2055492159) add-on to interface with the [Anki](https://apps.ankiweb.net) spaced repetition flashcard software.
-The library provides extensive type annotations for the Anki-Connect API, and includes a turn-key client implementation.
+Yanki Connect exists to streamline development of JavaScript and TypeScript applications that use Alex Yatskov's [AnkiConnect](https://ankiweb.net/shared/info/2055492159) add-on to interface with the [Anki](https://apps.ankiweb.net) spaced repetition flashcard software.
+The library provides extensive type annotations for the AnkiConnect API, and includes a turn-key client implementation.

 The "Y" prefix in "Yanki" is in the "Yet another" naming tradition; a nod to Anki's robust and occasionally duplicative ecosystem of third-party tools.
 (Also, appropriately, Yankī are a variety of [truant youth](https://en.wikipedia.org/wiki/Yankee#/media/File:ヤンキー.jpg).)